 The University’s policy is that a student who has two exams on the same day may postpone one exam to the following day.
 In order to arrange for such rescheduling, you must apply to the Office of the Registrar in the week before final exams begin.
 For more information, see the registrar's webpage on final examination policies.

-If you have a conflict involving a take-home exam, please see your dean or director of studies.
+If you have a conflict involving a take-home exam, please see your dean or assistant dean.

 How do I reschedule an exam?

 All students are expected to take midterm exams at the time and date specified by the instructor.
 If, however, for a good and sufficient reason you are unable to take a midterm exam as scheduled, please discuss the problem in advance with your course instructor.
-Your residential college dean or director of studies may also be able to help you work with the course instructor to reschedule the examination.
+Your residential college dean or assistant dean may also be able to help you work with the course instructor to reschedule the examination.

 The deputy registrar may authorize a student to take a final exam up to 24 hours before or after the scheduled time.
 Appropriate reasons for granting such requests are religious days, personal emergencies and more than one exam scheduled in a single calendar day.
 Exams will normally be rescheduled during the 24 hours after the scheduled examination time.
 Course instructors are not allowed to approve the rescheduling of final exams.
 For more information, see the registrar's webpage on final examination policies.

 What should I do if I’m not doing as well as I’d like in a course?